- Teens need 8-10 hours of sleep per night for their well-being.

 Insufficient sleep in teens can make them prone to accidental injury and even death.
 Of particular concern is an elevated risk of accidents as a result of drowsy driving.
 Studies have found that sleep deprivation can reduce reaction times with an effect similar to that of significant alcohol consumption.
 In teens, the impact of drowsy driving can be amplified by a lack of driving experience and a higher rate of distracted driving.

-During adolescence, there is a strong tendency toward being a “night owl,” staying up later at night and sleeping longer into the morning.
+Adolescents develop a strong tendency toward being a “night owl,” staying up later at night and sleeping longer into the morning.
 Experts believe this is a two-fold biological impulse affecting the circadian rhythm and sleep-wake cycle of teens.

-If allowed to sleep on their own schedule, many teens would get eight hours or more per night, sleeping from 11 p.m. or midnight until 8 or 9 a.m., but school start times in most school districts force teens to wake up much earlier in the morning.
-Because of the biological delay in their sleep-wake cycle, many teens simply aren’t able to fall asleep early enough to get eight or more hours of sleep and still arrive at school on time.
+If allowed to sleep on their own schedule, many teens would get eight hours or more per night, sleeping from 11 p.m. or midnight until 8 a.m. or 9 a.m., but school start times in most school districts force teens to wake up much earlier in the morning.
+Because of the biological delay in their sleep-wake cycle, many teens simply are not able to fall asleep early enough to get eight or more hours of sleep and still arrive at school on time.

 Some teens have poor sleep because of an underlying sleep disorder.
 Adolescents can be affected by obstructive sleep apnea (OSA), which causes repeated pauses in breathing during sleep.
 OSA frequently causes fragmented sleep and excessive daytime sleepiness.